clutter/changed/README.md

 end
 ```

-To ensure the proper 'changer' is tracked add the following code to your application controller:
+To ensure the proper 'changer' is tracked, add the following code to your application controller:

 ```ruby
 before_action :configure_audit_changer